Pediatric cancer pain

 • Hitting or squeezing a sore part of the body

-Mucositis is a condition that frequently causes pain in children fighting cancer.
-It happens when the child has received some types of chemotherapy and his or her white blood cell count drops to zero.
-Children may experience painful ulcers of the lining of the mouth and digestive system as well as diarrhea and vomiting.
+• Mucositis is a condition that frequently causes pain in children fighting cancer.
+It happens when the child has received some types of chemotherapy and their white blood cell count drops to zero.

-How is Cancer Pain diagnosed?
+How is pediatric cancer pain diagnosed?

 Your child is the best judge of the type and severity of pain he or she is experiencing.
 If your child is old enough to communicate, ask your child where he or she is experiencing pain; if it’s achy, dull, burning, or sharp; if it’s constant or comes and goes; and if it bothers your child during certain times of day or activities.